Smart Timing Synchronization for Small Data Transmission: Introduction

 \subsection{Outline}

 The rest of this paper is organized as follows.
 We describe the system model used in our work in Section~\ref{sec:system_model}.
 We propose our novel $\itapx$~and $\itaps$~solutions in Section~\ref{sec:itapx} and Section~\ref{sec:itaps}, respectively.
 In Section~\ref{sec:results}, we present the performance evaluation results of our proposed solutions.
 We reflect on our proposed methods to identify the application scenarios and potential implementation limitations of our methods in Section~\ref{sec:discussion}.
 We conclude our paper in Section~\ref{sec:conclusion}.
+Table~\ref{table:acronyms} lists acronyms and abbreviations used in this paper.

 \textit{Notation}: Throughout the paper, the $\log$ operator represents logarithm to base $10$.